angelhof/angelhof.github.io/_drafts/2019-03-04-an_optimality_theory_of_concurrency_control_for_databases.md

 Except for the performance of the scheduler (i.e. how long do transaction steps have to wait until they are released), we must also think about the cost of the scheduler making decisions.
 In this paper, they address the _information_ that the scheduler needs to make a decision, whereas in [Papadimitriou 78] they examine the time that schedulers need to make decisions in relation to their performance.

-The fixpoint set $$P$ of an optimal scheduler (performance wise) would be equal to $$C(T)$$, as it would let all correct schedules be executed without any reordering.
+The fixpoint set $$P$$ of an optimal scheduler (performance wise) would be equal to $$C(T)$$, as it would let all correct schedules be executed without any reordering.
 However, it is not always possible (nor sometimes desirable) to have a scheduler that executes all correct schedules in the order that they happened, because of the amount of information needed.

 <!-- **Scheduler** -->